ConsentDevelopment/EtherBank/README.md

 ## Securing your My Ether Bank account :

-OOne you have opened a bank account then you can secure your account using the following process -
+Once you have opened a bank account then you can secure your account using the following process -

 1. Call the interface method GetBankAccountNumber().
 Store this number in a safe location.